Gomez/quotabar/README.md

 2. From your browser go to the ownCloud apps page (`/settings/apps.php`) and enable the "quotabar" app.

 3. Go to the Personal page (`/settings/personal.php`) and turn it on: "Enable Quotabar"

+Credits to the original author Simon Kainz, who started this addon.